xuyentran0404/Python_RFM_Analysis/README.md

 # Python_RFM_Analysis: Customer Segmentation
-Please see the coding file attached or reach this link:
 ## I. Introduction
 ### 1. Business question
 - AdventureWorks is a global retail brand that operates across multiple regions and offers a wide range of products.
 As the holiday season approaches, the Marketing Team plans to launch targeted campaigns during Christmas and New Year to reward loyal customers and convert potential buyers into repeat customers.